avicoder/mslearn/README.md

 ## MS LEARN

-Get all the with correct answers  from MS Learn.
+Get all the Questions with correct answers from MS Learn.